tianhai123/GAN_zoos/README.md

 ## Image Generation Theoretical Research

-This section describes DeepNude-related AI/Deep Learning theory (especially computer vision) research.
+This section describes DeepImage-related AI/Deep Learning theory (especially computer vision) research.
 If you like to read the paper and use the latest papers, enjoy it.

 1. [Click here to systematically understand GAN](GAN_History)
 2. [Click here to systematically image-to-image-papers](https://github.com/lzhbrian/image-to-image-papers/blob/master/README.md)